-She pulled him over to the cave, on the far side of another shin-deep creek.
+She pulled him over to the cave, which required crossing another shin-deep creek.
 The frigid water had her teeth chattering in seconds.
 Emma stopped at the cave mouth, terrified by the silk-covered walls.
 The last time she passed this opening, she’d been so scared she’d thrown up.
 That same fear churned a warning deep in her gut.
 She held her stomach and took a few deep breaths.

 “I’ll be right back.”

-His hand tightened on her shoulder.
+He tightened his grip on her shoulder.
 “You’re not going in there alone.”